-The New Album dialog box gives you options for adding an album name, and whether you wish to add the selected photos to the new album.
-If you would like to publish the album to the ON1 Cloud, click the box and choose either Editable Preview or Originals from the pop-up menu.
-Which option you choose will depend upon your intent, and your storage availability.
-See page 72 for more information about Cloud Sync.
+The New Album dialog box gives you options for adding an album name, whether you wish to add the selected photos to the new album, and whether you wish to set the album as a Target Album (see below for more information on target albums).

+If are using ON1 Cloud Sync, there will also be an option to publish the album to the ON1 Cloud.
+Click the box and choose either Editable Preview or Originals from the pop-up menu.
+Which option you choose will